maswiebe/maswiebe.github.io/assets/mml/test.md

 Overall, I don't trust these event study results very much.
 There's clearly no effect for homicides, and the assault results are not robust across models.
 The robbery results are most promising, but still not great.

 ---------
-I also don't like binning in event studies.
-In Andrew Baker's [simulations](https://andrewcbaker.netlify.app/2020/06/27/how-to-create-relative-time-indicators/), binning performs badly.
+I'm also not a fan of binning in event studies.
+In Andrew Baker's [simulations](https://andrewcbaker.netlify.app/2020/06/27/how-to-create-relative-time-indicators/), binning periods 5- and 5+ performs badly.
 In contrast, a fully-saturated model including all relative year dummies (except for relative year -1, which is the omitted year) performs perfectly.
 So let's try that here.
 <!-- want to show -5:5 after all? -->